epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-22-debugging-conky.markdown

 ---

-Since utilize a lot of Conky in Tiling WM Tutorial, we need to find a way to debug, just in case we encounter undesired result.
+Since we utilize a lot of Conky in Tiling WM Tutorial, we need to find a way to debug, just in case we encounter undesired result.